top of page

 6. Differences in Liability and Expense Outcomes

-Using the straight-line approach typically results in a higher defined benefit obligation (DBO) relative to the accrued-service approach—especially for younger employees with lower years of service.
-The reason: the projected service cost for early years is increased, because recognition is smoothed rather than back-loaded.
+Using the straight-line approach typically results in a higher defined benefit obligation (DBO) relative to the accrued-service approach, especially for younger employees with fewer years of service.
+The reason is that the projected service cost for early years is increased because recognition is smoothed rather than back-loaded.
 For employees close to the exit point, both methods converge in outcome.
-From a practical standpoint, early-stage employers (or those with many newer staff) will see a more material difference between the two methods.
+Practically, early-stage employers (or those with many newer staff) will see a more significant difference between the two methods.

 7. Summary and Key Take-aways

-Step-up accrual schemes very often trigger the need for straight-line attribution.
+• Step-up accrual schemes often trigger the need for straight-line attribution.

 Why This Matters for Middle East Employers

-For employers operating in the UAE, Saudi Arabia and broader GCC region, accurate actuarial valuation of EOSB obligations is not only a compliance exercise — it affects reported liabilities, expense recognition, loan covenants, balance sheet metrics and potentially bonus or remuneration structures.
-By partnering with a specialist actuarial firm, organisations can ensure that:
+For employers operating in the UAE, Saudi Arabia, and the broader GCC region, accurate actuarial valuation of EOSB obligations is not just a compliance exercise.
+It impacts reported liabilities, expense recognition, loan covenants, balance sheet metrics, and potentially bonus or remuneration structures.
+By partnering with a specialist actuarial firm, organizations can ensure that:

-We invite interested organisations to reach out to Royal Falconian for tailored guidance on EOSB valuations, end-of-service benefit modelling, and broader employee-benefit obligations under international accounting standards.
+We invite interested organizations to reach out to Royal Falconian for tailored guidance on EOSB valuations, end-of-service benefit modeling, and broader employee-benefit obligations under international accounting standards.